Climate of Mount Kenya: Glaciations

 Mount Kenya used to be covered in an ice cap, which eroded the mountain to expose the volcanic plugs which form the current summit.
 This would have been caused by a cooler climate and the fact that the mountain reached an altitude of between 5000 m-6500 m resulting in colder temperatures.
 Since then the mountain has undergone a number of glaciations, but only the more recent one can be chronologically complete due to each new glaciation eroding the moraines of the previous ones, if the glaciers advance over them.

 Glaciations in East Africa are associated with a colder, drier climate when the precipitation is less, but the extra temperature drop means any solid precipitation stays.
 Stratus cloud, which probably dominated during some of the glaciations would have provided insulation but little precipitation.

 There are minor glacial advances recorded on the mountain over the past 6,000 years.
-The first of these occurred between 6950-4500 kya when there was a major glacial advance in the Teleki valley.
+The first of these occurred between 6950 and 4500 kya when there was a major glacial advance in the Teleki valley.
 A moraine in the Hobley valley dates slightly before this.
 5.7 kya the Cesar and Josef glaciers retreated from the Hausberg Tarn for the final time.
 This tarn has since been used to infer past climates by looking at the sediment record.

-A series of retreat and advance followed, with glacial maxima at: 5700, 4900, 4700, between 4300-4200, 4000, 3100, 2800, 1900, 1200, 600, 400 and 50 ya.
+A series of retreat and advance followed, with glacial maxima at: 5700, 4900, 4700, between 4300 and 4200, 4000, 3100, 2800, 1900, 1200, 600, 400 and 50 ya.
 (Note the year ago scale takes 1950 to be year 0.)
-The glaciers which existed between 2.8-2.3 kya would have been cold based due to cold temperates at the time and so frozen to the bed and therefore not eroding.
+The glaciers which existed between 2.8 and 2.3 kya would have been cold based due to cold temperates at the time and so frozen to the bed and therefore not eroding.
 In 1900, when Mackinder visited the mountain, the glaciers were close to their little ice age terminal moraines.

 These glacial advances loosely correlate to minima in the level of Lake Turkana around 4800, 4200, 3700, 3500, 3000, 2500, 2500, 2000 and 1600-1400 ya.
 As glaciers would have advanced during the dry phases when the temperature was cooler, it is not known why the correlation is not better, but it could be due to inaccuracies in dating.

-Since 1900 the glaciers have been steadily retreating and 7 out of 18 have disappeared.
+Since 1900 the glaciers have been steadily retreating and seven out of 18 have disappeared.